-In short: Check out the Valley ASAP, before it actually becomes Napa (pricier, more developed).
-The trip is easily doable as a day trip or a long weekend from San Diego or Los Angeles; here are a few ways to get from Southern California to the Valle de Guadalupe.
+In short, you should check out the Guadelupe Valley before it actually becomes Napa (pricier and more developed).
+The trip is easily doable as a day trip or a long weekend from San Diego or Los Angeles and there are a few ways to get from Southern California to the Valle de Guadalupe.

 Hire a Tour Guide

-- Boca Roja: Tim Barnes started Boca Roja in spring 2016 as a way to ditch the corporate grind.
-Today he runs a team of six who will organize private tours and drive your group (up to 14 people) around the Valley for a customized vacation.
-Choose specific wineries to visit, or just relax and let Tim and his team arrange an itinerary — they’re the experts, after all.
+- Boca Roja Wine Adventures: Tim Barnes started Boca Roja in spring 2016 as a way to ditch the corporate grind.
+Today he runs a team of six who will organize private tours and drive your group (up to 14 people) around the valley for a customized vacation.
+You can choose specific wineries to visit, or just relax and let Tim and his team arrange an itinerary — they’re the experts, after all.
 Winery trips from San Diego or the cruise port in Ensenada are popular, but Boca Roja will also organize longer visits, surf adventures, and craft beer tours, any day of the week.

 - Baja Wine and Dine Tours: Gather 15 of your closest friends and fill up the “Wine Wagon” for an eight-hour tour through the Valle.
 Most packages from Baja Wine and Dine include three tastings and lunch, but you can set up additional winery visits if you have time (tastings or drinks cost extra).
-If you have a smaller group and your own vehicle, Baja will arrange a private, licensed chauffer to take you around the region.
-Day trips from San Ysidro start at $129 per person; pick up and drop off in Rosarito, Mexico, start at $79 per person.
+If you have a smaller group and your own vehicle, Baja will arrange a private, licensed chauffeur to take you around the region.

 Time Your Border Crossing

-The Valle de Guadalupe is close to San Diego, but crossing back into the U.S. often involves long lines and hefty wait times.
-A few tips for avoiding the worst of it:
+The Valle de Guadalupe is close to San Diego, but crossing back into the US often involves long lines and hefty wait times.
+Here are a few tips for avoiding the worst of it:

 - Aim for off hours: Many Tijuana residents commute into San Diego for work in the morning and head back to Mexico during the evening rush hour.
 On the weekends, the rush hours operate in the reverse, particularly late-night Saturday, when partiers are heading home, and Sunday afternoon, when weekend visitors are wrapping up their trips.

-- Take the Ready Lane: Riders with select identification—including passport cards, Global Entry cards and Sentri passes—may use the Read Lanes, which are slightly faster than the general lanes.
-The system works by detecting RFID chips in the cards; standard U.S. passports do not comply.
+- Take the Ready Lane: Riders with select identification—including passport cards, Global Entry cards, and Sentri passes—may use the Ready Lanes, which are slightly faster than the general lanes.
+The system works by detecting RFID chips in the cards.
+Standard US passports do not comply.